wp-plugins/earth-hour/readme.txt

 == Description ==

+This is still in development - please check back a bit later for the official release.

 The Earth Hour plugin will show a message of solidarity towards the Earth Hour initiative.
 During Earth Hour, your blog will show a message of support, along with every other WordPress site utilizing this plugin.

 Please visit http://www.bravenewcode.com/earth-hour/ for a full description & updates on the Earth Hour plugin.